Helping Johnny Make Sense of Privacy Policies with LLMs: Related Work

 \new{Since \textit{machine-readable privacy policy representations} are not yet widespread, pioneering tools that rely on them, e.g., Privacy Bird, can provide inspirations but have limited real-world applicability.
 Similarly, tools based on \textit{processed (crowd-sourced) data} face scalability and adaptability issues.
 Approaches focused on \textit{(GDPR) compliance} can be valuable to some (e.g., legal experts), but are of limited use to non-expert users when it comes to communicating risks and addressing users’ individual preferences or concerns. \textit{Static rules and predefined criteria} impose a one-size-fits-all solution that limits adaptation to users and evolving privacy practices.
-Furthermore, the \textit{lack of interaction} in many tools leaves users without the ability to query specific details or understand the rationale behind evaluations, diminishing their awareness potential and engagement.
-LLM-based TETs remain in their early stages, with a comprehensive user study of such approaches yet to be conducted. }
+The \textit{lack of interaction} in many tools leaves users without the ability to query specific details or understand the rationale behind evaluations, diminishing their awareness potential and engagement.
+LLM-based transparency-enhancing technologies remain in their early stages.
+A solution that integrates into the natural browsing behavior of users and does not require additional overhead for users like manually looking for the privacy policy is still missing. }

-\new{ PRISMe bridges the identified gaps by integrating automated privacy policy analysis with a user-centered, interactive approach.
+PRISMe bridges the identified gaps by integrating automated privacy policy analysis in-situ, with a user-centered, interactive approach.
 Leveraging advancements in LLMs, PRISMe bypasses the need for machine-readable representations or pre-annotated and crowd-sourced datasets, and directly analyzes raw, plain-text privacy policies.
 This capability allows PRISMe to identify and evaluate criteria \textit{dynamically} (as opposed to static), offering \textit{adaptable explanations} (as opposed to no or static explanations) and allows \textit{user queries} on and beyond the policy text.
-PRISMe's primary focus lies in providing broader insights beyond legal frameworks rather than compliance assessment.
-By offering layered, personalized explanations and fostering exploratory engagement, PRISMe aims to empower users in making informed privacy decisions regardless of their background knowledge.
-We evaluate PRISMe through our user study, providing the first comprehensive qualitative evaluation of an LLM-based privacy policy assessment tool. }
+PRISMe focuses on empowering users in making informed privacy decisions rather than compliance assessments based on legal frameworks.
+By offering layered, personalized explanations and fostering exploratory engagement, PRISMe aims to support users regardless of their background knowledge.